-- A42.
+A53.
 Internal control, no matter how effective, can provide an entity with only reasonable assurance about achieving the entity's financial reporting objectives.
-The likelihood of their achievement is affected by limitations inherent to internal control.
+The likelihood of their achievement is affected by the inherent limitations of internal control.
 These include the realities that human judgment in decision-making can be faulty and that breakdowns in internal control can occur because of human error.
 For example, there may be an error in the design of, or in the change to, a control.
-Equally, the operation of a control may not be effective, such as where information produced for the purposes of internal control (for example, an exception report) is not effectively used because the individual responsible for reviewing the information does not understand its purpose or fails to take appropriate action. - A43.
+Equally, the operation of a control may not be effective, such as where information produced for the purposes of internal control (for example, an exception report) is not effectively used because the individual responsible for reviewing the information does not understand its purpose or fails to take appropriate action.

+- A54.
 Additionally, controls can be circumvented by the collusion of two or more people or inappropriate management override of internal control.
 For example, management may enter into side agreements with customers that alter the terms and conditions of the entity's standard sales contracts, which may result in improper revenue recognition.
-Also, edit checks in a software program that are designed to identify and report transactions that exceed specified credit limits may be overridden or disabled. - A44.
+Also, edit checks in a software program that are designed to identify and report transactions that exceed specified credit limits may be overridden or disabled. - A55.
 Further, in designing and implementing controls, management may make judgments on the nature and extent of the controls it chooses to implement, and the nature and extent of the risks it chooses to assume.

-A45.
+- A56.
 Smaller entities often have fewer employees which may limit the extent to which segregation of duties is practicable.
 However, in a small owner-managed entity, the owner-manager may be able to exercise more effective oversight than in a larger entity.
-This oversight may compensate for the generally more limited opportunities for segregation of duties.
+This oversight may compensate for the generally more limited opportunities for segregation of duties. - A57.
+On the other hand, the owner-manager may be more able to override controls because the system of internal control is less structured.
+This is taken into account by the auditor when identifying the risks of material misstatement due to fraud.